Betty Kovacs, MS, RD

 Probiotics may seem new to the food and supplement industry, but they have been with us from our first breath.
-During a delivery through the birth canal, a newborn picks up bacteria from his/her mother.
-These good bacteria are not transmitted when a Cesarean section is performed and have been shown to be the reason why some infants born by Cesarean section have allergies, less than optimal immune systems, and lower levels of gut microflora.
+During a delivery through the birth canal, a newborn picks up the bacteria Bacteroides, Bifidobacterium, Lactobacillus, and Escherichia coli from his/her mother.
+These good bacteria are not transmitted when a Cesarean section is performed and have been shown to be the reason why some infants born by C-section have allergies, less than optimal immune systems, and lower levels of gut microflora.

 What exactly do probiotics do?
 They are believed to protect us in two ways.
 The first is the role that they play in our digestive tract.
 We know that our digestive tract needs a healthy balance between the good and bad bacteria, so what gets in the way of this?
 It looks like our lifestyle is both the problem and the solution.
 Poor food choices, emotional stress, lack of sleep, antibiotic overuse, other drugs, and environmental influences can all shift the balance in favor of the bad bacteria.

 When the digestive tract is healthy, it filters out and eliminates things that can damage it, such as harmful bacteria, toxins, chemicals, and other waste products.
 The healthy balance of bacteria assists with the regulation of gastrointestinal motility and maintenance of gut barrier function.
 Research has shown some benefits for the use of probiotics for infectious diarrhea, antibiotic-associated diarrhea, gut transit, IBS, abdominal pain and bloating, ulcerative colitis, Helicobacter pylori infection, nonalcoholic fatty liver disease (NAFLD), and necrotizing enterocolitis.